 \section{Numerical Results}

 In this section we present the numerical results in terms of accuracy, memory allocations, and computational time.
 The results run in Julia Language, and the comparison regards the corresponding wrappers for LAPACK and BLAS in Julia.
 The first 4 epxeriments were run on a machine with 6 threads and 16MB RAM, while results 5 to 12 run on a supercomputer with 200GB Ram and 80 cores.
-Accordingly, the first 4 benchmarks utilize 6 threads for BLAS computations, while benchmarks from 5-12 utilize 16 threads of BLAS, implemented in Julia \cite{bezanson2017julia} by calling the commands: \textit{BLAS.set\_num\_threads(16)}, and \textit{ccall((:openblas\_get\_num\_threads64\_, Base.libblas\_name), Cint, ())}.
-For the first 10 cases, the thr parameter of the parallel BAK \ref{al:BAKPSolver} has the value of 50, and for the last two with big matrices $thr=1000$.
+Accordingly, the first 4 benchmarks utilize 6 threads for BLAS computations, while benchmarks from 5-12 utilize 16 threads of BLAS, implemented in Julia \cite{bezanson2017julia} by calling the commands:

+For the first 10 cases, the thr parameter of the parallel BAK \ref{al:HPSCDP} has the value of 50, and for the last two with big matrices $thr=1000$.
 All computations regard single float precision (Float32 in Julia), and were run ten times for each method, using the $@btime$ command in Julia and BenchmarkTools \cite{BenchmarkTools.jl-2016} package.

 We can select the appropriate variation of the baseline algorithm, or optimize parameters such as $thr$, and accuracy threshold, especially if we have to solve multiple similar systems many times.
 Gaussian elimination and the corresponding Linear Algebra applications such as the computation of the Eigenvalues, were found faster than the proposed algorithm.
 However, if we want to get a fast solution of a system or initialize the weights, we may use the BAK algorithm for these cases as well.